dongido001/vscode-sync-env/README.md

 ## TODO

-- Allow use to set the files they want to sync
+- Allow users to set the files they want to sync
 - Allow disabling sync in a given folder (Still need to consider if it's worth it)
 - ...And other requested features